~/.bashrc export PATH=$PATH:"/c/ProgramData/arduino-ide-v2/Local/Arduino15/packages/arduino/tools/avr-gcc/7.3.0-atmel3.6.1-arduino7/bin" export PATH=$PATH:"/c/ProgramData/arduino-ide-v2/Local/Arduino15/packages/arduino/tools/avr-dude/6.3.0-arduino17/bin" export PATH=$PATH:"/c/Program Files/W64DevKit

 Now it's time start wrighting out the program:

-#include <avr/io.h> // provides macros and definitions for accessing registers and hardware-specific functions of AVR microcontrollers #define F_CPU 16000000UL #include <util/delay.h> // provides delay functions, including _delay_ms() for millisecond delays #define BLINK_DELAY_MS 2000 int main (void) { // Arduino digital pin 13 (pin 5 of PORTB) for output DDRB |= 0b00100000; // PORTB5 while(1) { // turn LED on PORTB |= 0b00100000; // PORTB5 _delay_ms(BLINK_DELAY_MS); // turn LED off PORTB &= ~ 0b00100000; // PORTB5 _delay_ms(BLINK_DELAY_MS); } }
+#include <avr/io.h> // provides macros and definitions for accessing registers and hardware-specific functions of AVR microcontrollers #define F_CPU 16000000UL #include <util/delay.h> // provides delay functions, including _delay_ms() for millisecond delays #define BLINK_DELAY_MS 2000 int main (void) { // Arduino digital pin 13 (pin 5 of PORTB) for output DDRB |= 0b00100000; // PORTB5 while(1) { // turn LED on PORTB |= 0b00100000; // PORTB5 _delay_ms(BLINK_DELAY_MS); // turn LED off PORTB &= ~ 0b00100000; // PORTB5 _delay_ms(BLINK_DELAY_MS); } }|=operator is used to set (turn on) specific bits without changing others.
+It performs a bitwise OR operation with the current value of a register, setting only the bits t correspond to 1 in the mask.-

-// Initial value: all bits are 0 uint8_t register_value = 0b00000000; // Set bit 2 register_value |= (1 << 2); // 0b00000100 // Result: register_value = 0b00000100 (Bit 2 is now set)
+// Initial value: all bits are 0 uint8_t register_value = 0b00000000; // Set bit 2 register_value |= (1 << 2); // 0b00000100 // Result: register_value = 0b00000100 (Bit 2 is now set)&= ~to clear (turn off) a specific bit, we use the &= operator combined with the bitwise NOT~.
+This combination creates a mask where only the desired bit is set to 0, le all other bits are 1.
+The&=operation then turns off the targeted bit without affecting others

 -